danitso/comilajs/README.md

 ## Platform Invocation

 An application must use P/Invoke in order to access the JavaScript engine in the browser.
-This is achieved by targeting `comlajs.javascript.dll`.
+This is achieved by targeting `javascript.dll`.

 ## Limitations

-This library does not include an implementation of `mscorlib`.

-In case `mscorlib` references are found, the `System` namespace will be mapped to `ComlaJS` before all referenced libraries are scanned for a namespace match.
-This enables applications to provide custom implementations of the `mscorlib` features they require.
+This library provides only the virtual execution system (VES) and as such, it cannot directly run applications which rely on classes from `mscorlib`.
+However, custom implementations of these classes can be provided by the applications.

 ## Contributing